 Cost-conscientious families should look into secondhand clothes, which may not even show signs of wear but still cost considerably less than brand new clothes.
-ThredUp’s boy section lists thousands of different items of clothing at huge discounts compared to their retail values.
+Jane’s boy section lists thousands of different items of clothing at huge discounts compared to their retail values.
 Your local Goodwill or Salvation Army stores may also have boys’ clothing offered for very low prices.
-By buying secondhand clothes, not only will you have more money leftover for other school supplies (and future school-related expenses, such as lunches), but you’ll also teach your kids a valuable lesson in frugality because why buy a single brand new, brand name t-shirt at $40 when you can get ten t-shirts for the same price from a secondhand store or online?
+By buying secondhand clothes, not only will you have more money left over for other school supplies (and future school-related expenses, such as lunches), but you’ll also teach your kids a valuable lesson in frugality because why buy a single brand new, brand name t-shirt at this price, when you can get ten t-shirts for the same price from a secondhand store or online?

-Backpacks can be quite expensive (over $40 for brand name and/or high quality ones), but there are still plenty of ways to save.
+Backpacks (for brand name and/or high-quality ones), but there are still plenty of ways to save.
 First off, if your son still has his backpack from last year and it functions just fine then consider putting off a new backpack purchase until next year.
-If he needs a new one, then online stores are almost always cheaper than brick and mortar stores (again, Amazon is a great place to start) but you might be able to find coupons from local newspaper ads or SumoCoupon for bigger discounts on backpacks.
+If he needs a new one, then online stores are almost always cheaper than brick and mortar stores (again, Amazon is a great place to start) but you might be able to find coupons from local newspaper ads or other sources discounts on backpacks.

 Last but not least: school supplies.
-Pens, pencils, erasers, paper, binders, highlighters, notebooks…expect to spent at least $40 on new school supplies for the new academic year, if not more, depending on how many and what kind of classes your son is taking.
+Pens, pencils, erasers, paper, binders, highlighters, notebooks…expect to spend money on new school supplies for the new academic year, if not more, depending on how many and what kind of classes your son is taking.
 Like many other items on this list, Target and Walmart are the best places to find affordable school supplies.
-But, if quantity is preferred over quality then check out the nearest dollar store for super-cheap supplies.
+But, if quantity is preferred over quality then check out the nearest Dollar Store for supplies.

 What are some other tips that you can add to saving for back to school?